Intelligent-Silicon/Solar-Panel-Invertors/repair.md

 There are also different types of capacitor, DC electro-lytic capacitors and AC filter film capacitors.
 In traditional liquid electro-lytic capacitors, this is a liquid electrolyte fluid soaked into spacer paper a bit like super absorbent kitchen roll.
 In modern, premium solid capacitors, this is replaced by a conductive solid polymer material, a bit like what you find in absorbent sanitary towels or nappies.

+DC capacitors are primarily energy stores smooth out current pulses from the solar panels and store boosted DC voltage, this is why they are popular with high end amplifiers.
+They help ensure you subwoofers can punch the air consistently better than the drumming beat master on a Dragon boat in a race.
+Simply put, the Rave and Schranz (German Techno) wouldnt exist today if it wasnt for the humble DC capacitor.

+AC film capacitors suppress high-frequency noise and spikes on the AC grid side, stopping your ADSL router from getting any signals.